 In a study of pregnant women living in the Boston area, exposure to PM2.5 and other traffic-related pollutants was associated with impaired glucose tolerance during pregnancy, although not with gestational diabetes.
 The levels of pollution were measured outside the women's homes, and were generally lower than U.S. heath standards (Fleisch et al. 2014).
 For an article describing this study, see Air pollution linked to high blood sugar in pregnant women, published in Environmental Health News.

 A study from the Netherlands did not find an association between residential traffic exposure and gestational diabetes (van den Hooven et al. 2009).

 Animal studies support the human evidence.
-Mice rendered diabetic in the laboratory (a model of type 1 diabetes) and exposed to diesel exhaust particles (DEP) show more oxidative stress and inflammation than unexposed mice without diabetes, suggesting that these mice are more susceptible to particulate air pollution (Nemmar et al. 2013a).
+Rats with metabolic syndrome were more susceptible to air-pollution induced cardiovascular complications (Wagner et al. 2014).
+Mice rendered diabetic in the laboratory (a model of type 1 diabetes) and exposed to diesel exhaust particles (DEP) show more oxidative stress and inflammation than unexposed mice without diabetes, along with more detrimental effects on the pancreas, suggesting that mice with diabetes are more susceptible to particulate air pollution than those without (Nemmar et al. 2013a; Nemmar et al. 2014).
 The mechanisms shown in this and additional animal studies may also be relevant for the exacerbation of cardiovascular disease in people with diabetes (Nemmar et al. 2013b).

 There is human and animal evidence, from long term studies, that exposure to various air pollutants may contribute to the development of type 2 diabetes, and perhaps to type 1 and gestational diabetes as well.
 Air pollutant exposure may also affect the progression of diabetes, its complications, and mortality.